How to reply to, forward, and resend an email

 If you always want to reply or forward in a new conversation, turn the toggle on for the Reply or forward in new conversation setting.
 When this is enabled, your default reply and forward actions will always create new conversations instead of threading messages to the original conversation.

 Are there shortcuts for these sending options?

-Yes, check this article for your shortcut set and which corresponding shortcut to use.
+Yes, check out this article to learn which shortcuts to use.